How To Build Your Business’ Content Strategy

 6) Planning Calendar

 Maintaining a planning calendar allows you to plan ahead, avoid multitasking, and note down all your creative ideas for later.
-There are tools such as SemRush and Facebook Creator Studio that allow you to schedule social media posts ahead of time.
+Some tools, such as SemRush and Facebook Creator Studio, and social media management tools allow you to schedule social media posts ahead of time.

 April: Publish content on par to your top 10 pieces of content.